-The Zeebo is a games console designed for less well developed markets, or those that are only properly emerging.
-Like the three main consoles of this generation (the Wii, PS3, and Xbox 360), the Zeebo possesses online capabilities, except over 3G networks.
+The Zeebo was a games console designed for less well-developed markets, or those that were only properly emerging.
+Like the three main consoles of its generation (the Wii, PS3, and Xbox 360), the Zeebo possessed online capabilities, except over 3G networks.

-The Zeebo console was designed and developed by Zeebo Inc., with the participation and aid of twelve different companies.
-The two main companies in the participation are Tectoy, and Qualcomm.
-These companies are responsible for the production of the Zeebo in their own respective nations.
-For example, Tectoy build the consoles in Brazil that are eventually sold on the Brazilian market.
-Qualcomm are responsible for the deal involving the console's graphical chipset, which is a Qualcomm Brew, similar to that of some mobile phones.
+The Zeebo console was designed and developed by Zeebo Inc., with the participation and aid of twelve different companies, primarily led by Tec Toy and Qualcomm.
+These companies were responsible for the production of the Zeebo in their own respective nations.
+(For example, Tec Toy built and handled the Brazilian version of the system).
+Qualcomm were also responsible for the system's BREW chipset, similar to that of some mobile phones of the time.

 In March 2010, Zeebo Inc. announced a partnership with AT&T that the press release claimed "gives users access to AT&T's international roaming network, allowing users to carry out rapid trials of the Zeebo platform in new geographic areas as we establish longer-term agreements with local carriers for deployment of the system.
 It will also give us a chance to explore opportunities in the US market in the future."
 While this opened the door to a possible expansion into the US, this appears to have been canned shortly afterwards due to Tec Toy dropping the platform in favor of educational toys and software.

-The Brazilian models of the Zeebo console contain three games pre-installed to the hard drive.
-These games are:
+The Brazilian models of the Zeebo console contain three games pre-installed to the hard drive:

-Meanwhile, the Mexican version of the console contains five free games that are pre-installed.
-However, these games are not as recent, and are:
+Meanwhile, the Mexican version of the console came with five different free games:

 The Z-Pad is the standard controller for the Zeebo, and is shaped and styled in a manner similar to that of the Nintendo Wii's Classic Controller.
 The Z-Pad comes in the box alongside the controller, though you will need additional controllers in order to play multiplayer.